AmeyaWagh/Lyft_Perception_challenge/README.md

 ## Training

+The trained weights can be downloaded from [weights](https://drive.google.com/open?id=1UeRD_MvBg7XKsKlysZAdvV6jr9oFRFWU) The model was trained on Alienware 13R3 with Nvidia-GTX-1060

 #### Pre-processing Data
 The CARLA datset provided contains train and test images in png format where the masks are in the RED channel of the ground truth mask.
 ```python